grafana/grafana/docs/sources/reference/templating.md

 ### Query

- > Note: The Query type is often Data Source specific.
+ > Note: The Query type is Data Source specific.
 Please consult the appropriate documentation for your particular Data Source.

 This is the most common type of Template variable.
-Using the Query type to generate a dynamic list of variables, simply by allowing Grafana to explore your Data Source metric namespace when the Dashboard loads.
+Use the `Query` template type to generate a dynamic list of variables, simply by allowing Grafana to explore your Data Source metric namespace when the Dashboard loads.

 For example a query like prod.servers.* will fill the variable with all possible values that exists in that wildcard position (in the case of the Graphite Data Source).